deveshXm/matinee/README.md

 ### About
 Hello Everyone!
-I made this Project under MS ENGAGE 2022 Program.<br>
+I made this Project under MS ENGAGE 2022 Program.
+Matinee is a web application which will recommend you movies based on you last watch.<br>
 I have used the following Technologies in this Project.<br>

 ##### FRONT-END